Program overview

 Career Options

-• High School Science Teacher: Educators who teach Earth Science and other science subjects at the secondary level.
+• High School Science Teacher: Educators who teach Earth Science and other science subjects to high school students.

-• Geoscientist: Specialists who study the Earth’s processes and materials, often working in research or industry.
+• Geoscientist: Professionals who study the Earth’s processes and materials, often working in research or environmental consulting.

-• Curriculum Developer: Individuals who design educational materials and programs for schools, focusing on science education.
+• Curriculum Developer: Individuals who design educational programs and materials for schools, focusing on science education.

-• Field Researcher: Scientists who conduct field studies to gather data on geological and environmental phenomena.
+• Field Researcher: Scientists who conduct field studies in geology and related fields, often collaborating with educational institutions.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.